w3bu1/hackaton_24_06_2024/README.md

 ![profiles](https://github.com/w3bu1/blob/blob/main/hackaton_24_06_2024/profiles.png?raw=true)

+## Technologies

+This program is basically written in `C` and uses the `MinilibX` library as a graphical API.
+It also utilizes a `Node.js` script for network communication.

 ## Project Overview

 Because the theme of the hackathon was `Independence day`, all the projects requested had to be related to `Malagasy traditions and customs`.